carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

   computer with **more memory** would be required to analyze the much larger future data set.
 * An engineer is using a fluid dynamics package that has an option to run in parallel.
-So far, this option was not utilized on a desktop.
+So far, this option was not used on a desktop.
 In going from 2D to 3D simulations, the simulation time has more than tripled.
 It might be useful to take advantage of that option or feature.
 In this research problem, the calculations in each region of the simulation are largely independent of